ZijiaRecital/ZijiaRecital/index.md

 -  [Paraphrase de concert sur Rigoletto, S.434 (Liszt)](https://drive.google.com/file/d/137lCfvNBHxd0hEuaHABzPOwU1bTviBC1/view?usp=sharing)

 -  [Vallée d'Obermann from Années de Pèlerinage I (Liszt)](https://drive.google.com/file/d/14Gz6hoAXKWXdXVxIH3U6A-eh76bU78xB/view?usp=sharing)

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/MaxChenOMG/MaxChenOMG.github.io/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### To Read and Hear More...

 ### For collaboration and inquiries, please contact: